How is osteoarthritis treated?

 The type of treatment regimen prescribed depends on many factors, including the patient's age, overall health, activities, occupation, and severity of the condition.

 Supportive or assistive devices help decrease stress on affected joints.
-Bracing and other supports may help to stabilize damaged joints.
-However, devices should be used sparingly and under the instruction of a health professional such as a therapist, physician, or other health care provider.
-Relying too much on some supports can lead to muscle wasting, which may make the problem worse.
-Shoe lifts or inserts and canes or crutches may be helpful to take pressure off certain joints and improve body and gait mechanics.
+Braces and orthotics help to support and stabilize painful, damaged joints.
+Medical devices should be used as instructed and under the direction of a health professional such as a physical/ occupational therapist or your licensed healthcare provider.
+Shoe lifts/ inserts, a cane or a walker may be helpful to take pressure off certain joints and improve body and gait mechanics.

 Hot and cold therapies

-Since obesity is a known risk factor for osteoarthritis, keeping your weight in check may help prevent osteoarthritis.
-Weight loss in overweight persons who have osteoarthritis has been shown to reduce stress and the amount of pain in weight-bearing joints.
+Since obesity is a known risk factor for osteoarthritis, working to better manage weight may help prevent and improve osteoarthritis.
+Weight loss in overweight persons who have osteoarthritis has been shown to reduce stress and the amount of pain in weight-bearing joints as well as moderate the inflammatory processes that contribute to OA.

 When osteoarthritis pain cannot be controlled with medical management and it interferes with normal activities, surgery may be an option.
 Surgery is usually reserved for those people who have significant osteoarthritis.
 Several types of techniques can be employed, including minimally invasive joint replacement techniques.
 Although it has risks, joint surgery today can be very effective at restoring some function and reducing pain for appropriate individuals.

 Glucosamine and chondroitin are components of normal cartilage.
-They are most widely available as sulfate compounds.
-While some clinical trials (particularly in osteoarthritis of the knee) show they may have pain-relieving properties, others have not.
-Exactly how they work (if they do) remains unclear.
-There is no strong scientific evidence supporting the claim that they build bone and cartilage.
+As a supplement, they are most widely available as sulfate compounds.
+Clinical research results on glucosamine and chondroitin seem to vary, however, some trials indicate possible pain-relieving properties, particularly in osteoarthritis of the knee.
+Exactly how they work remains unclear and there is no strong scientific evidence supporting the claim that they build bone and cartilage.
+In general, glucosamine and chondroitin appear to be safe and well-tolerated however should first be discussed with your healthcare provider.

 Fish oils have some anti-inflammatory activity, but these oils have been studied more extensively for rheumatoid arthritis.
-Talk to your doctor before using any supplements or treatments.
+Supplements can potentially interact with prescription medicines and can have side effects, they should always first be reviewed with your healthcare provider.